Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.04 What is the Internet Computer (ICP)/README.md

 This explains why fully-fledged decentralized applications are not created entirely on-chain with Ethereum.
 Ethereum simply was not designed to handle the entire tech stack of a web application.
 Additionally, the transaction processing speed limits how fast and large blockchain-based apps can be.
 Each new post in a decentralized social media app is a transaction, so the blockchain's transactions per second (TPS) limit the app's update speed and scalability.

 Currently, Ethereum takes about 14 seconds to create a new block and supports roughly 15 transactions per second.
 Imagine a Twitter fully on-chain on Ethereum: only four users could post tweets every minute, and each tweet might cost around 100 dollars due to high fees and slow speed.

+## The Dfinity Solution

+The Dfinity organization has been researching solutions to these problems since at least 2015.
+Their goal is to make blockchain smart contracts scale, improve performance, and transform the simple ledger into a new form of computer capable of processing thousands of computations per second and storing data on-chain.

+They developed a novel consensus algorithm called threshold relay, which enables the Internet Computer to reach much faster speeds compared to other major layer one blockchains.
+The Internet Computer aggregates the compute capacity of many independent data centers worldwide and combines them using its protocol into a large, decentralized world computer.

+This decentralized computer is organized into individual units called canisters or canister smart chains.
+Canisters run processes, execute code, and store data for programs.
+Users can interact with canisters directly via HTTPS requests.
+Developers write code that compiles into WebAssembly modules with a flat memory model called a memory page.